Head of the River (New South Wales): AAGPS Head of the River Regatta

 It is the last race of the official GPS rowing season, and usually follows the Riverview Gold Cup held on the Lane Cove River.
 The Head of the River is one week after other summer sports premierships – cricket and basketball – have finished.
 This enables over ten thousand school students and other supporters to attend.
-The 128th AAGPS Head of the River was held at SIRC on the 22nd of March 2025.
+The 129th AAGPS Head of the River was held at SIRC on the 21st of March 2026.

 The current (SIRC) record time (and former junior world record until 2001) for the 1st VIII is 5:42.6 set by Shore on 23 March 1996, in the first year that the race was held at SIRC.
-The most recent winner of the AAGPS Head of the River, and holder of the Major Rennie Trophy is Saint Ignatius' College, Riverview, winning the regatta in 2025 with a time of 5:47.89 ahead of The Shore School (5:53.77) and The King’s School (5:56.58).
+The most recent winner of the AAGPS Head of the River, and holder of the Major Rennie Trophy is The Shore School, winning the regatta in 2026 with a time of 5:53.36 ahead of Saint Ignatius' College, Riverview (5:53.40) and St Joseph's College (5:59.25).